NatyaHans/NatyaHans.github.io/_viz/2021-12-30-GoogleDataStudio.md

 -----
 It is always fun to know the location of your audience to understand more about the demographic interests.
 For example, I know I get more visitors from Florida as my content might be relevant to people in that area.

+You can also track gender and age breakdown of your audience.

 <img src="http://NatyaHans.github.io/files/WebTraffic3.png" alt="Award" style="width:90%">